California Bureau for Private Postsecondary Education: Exemptions

+These exemptions are further outlined in California Education Code § 94874.

 History

 Private colleges were previously regulated by the California Department of Education.
 Reforms, including the Maxine Waters School Reform and Student Protection Act were implemented during the late 1980s and 1990s.
 These laws created the California Bureau for Private Postsecondary and Vocational Education (BPPVE).
 The laws authorizing these reforms expired without immediate replacement, and from the start of 2007 until the end of 2009, California did not have any agency regulating private schools.

 The Private Postsecondary Education Act of 2009, which was signed into law on October 11, 2009, created the BPPE as part of the Department of Consumer Affairs to regulate private postsecondary educational institutions operating in California.
 The BPPE began operation on January 1, 2010.